jup-ag/jupiter-cli/README.md

 Locate or [setup your file system wallet](https://docs.solana.com/wallet-guide/file-system-wallet#:~:text=A%20file%20system%20wallet%20exists,system%20wallet%20is%20not%20recommended.) file.

-Run `npx jupiter-cli help` to see all the commands.
+Run `npx jupjup help` to see all the commands.
 You can also run `npx . help command` to see what each command is for.

 ### Example

-`npx jupiter-cli swap-tokens --keypair wallet.json`
+`npx jupjup swap-tokens --keypair wallet.json`

 ## Running locally

 1. Clone the repository
-2. Install all the dependencies with `yarn`
+2. Install all the dependencies with `pnpm`
 3. Ensure you have a file system wallet as described above
 4. Run `npx . help` to see all the commands.
-You will need to run `yarn build` after making any changes to the code, before running `npx .` again.
+You will need to run `pnpm build` after making any changes to the code, before running `npx .` again.